bxnlabs/ts-auth-proxy/README.md

-# ts-auth-server
+# ts-auth-proxy
-A lightweight authentication server for Tailscale
+A lightweight authentication proxy for Tailscale